SalishSeaCast/docs/rivers/river_input.rst

 * For some areas of BC, maps of watersheds that include rivers where wild steelhead live are available from the `BCCF <http://www.bccf.com/steelhead/watersheds.htm>`_ .

-* In Washington, maps of watersheds are available `here <http://www.ecy.wa.gov/apps/watersheds/wriapages/>`_.
+* In Washington, maps of watersheds are available `at this site <http://www.ecy.wa.gov/apps/watersheds/wriapages/>`_.

 * For the Fraser River, the split between the arms is given in Thomson, 1981, available `here <http://www.dfo-mpo.gc.ca/Library/487.pdf>`_